xsuchy09/services/traefik/README.md

       $ mkcert -cert-file certs/cert.pem -key-file certs/key.pem "traefik.loc" "other.domain" "another.domain"
       ```
    4. add domains into your `hosts` file,
-   5. config domains at docker-compose services in your project with labels (add projects to network `traefik`).
+   5. config domains at docker compose services in your project with labels (add projects to network `traefik`).

 ## Use with Taskfile